-Just as the architecture of indoor farming grows more diversified and elegant, so, too, are the monitoring and management systems within them being increasingly refined and adapted.
+Just as the architecture of indoor farming grows more diversified and elegant, so too are monitoring and management systems within them being increasingly refined and adapted.

 An example of how robotics is being explored for crop protection includes its use both in indoor culture and field production for the nighttime application of ultraviolet light to suppress powdery mildews from becoming established.
-Trials are being conducted at numerous sites throughout the country on strawberries, grapes, cucumbers, tomatoes, hops, hemp, and other crops.
+Trials are being conducted on the effect of UV at numerous sites throughout the country on strawberries, grapes, cucumbers, tomatoes, hops, hemp, and other crops.

 Digital programs are helping growers gain greater precision over the many conditions known to tip the balance against or in favor of disease pressures.
 Environmental variables as well as those that signify plant vigor can now be remotely monitored, recorded, and run through algorithms via probes, sensors, image processing, and smart devices, then responded to accordingly in real time.
 Some variables being tracked and analyzed either separately or at once may include: